themisir/themisir.com/content/posts/implementing-ordered-queue.md

 }
 ```

-> It would make more sense to use [atomic operations](https://en.wikipedia.org/wiki/Linearizability#Counters) if you for some reason need to write a synchronized counter.
+> it wouwd make mowe sense to use [atomic opewations](https://en.wikipedia.org/wiki/Linearizability#Counters) if you fow some weason nyeed to w-wwite a synchwonized c-countew.

-Knowing that, we can add a reader lock to our `Peek` method and writer locks to `Push` and `Pop` methods respectively.
+knowing that, (ꈍᴗꈍ) we can add a weadew w-wock to ouw `Peek` method and wwitew wocks to `Push` and `Pop` methods wespectivewy.

 ```go
 type OrderedQueue[T any] struct {